 In that same province of Canada, the local constables are nicknamed PC, another play on the wording of “provincial.”

-These are just a handful of the slang words for police in existence today.
+These are just a handful of the slang words in existence today for police.